camanoja/proofs/plan/plan.md

 # A Quick Introduction to Proofs
 ## Paper Goal
+Theme: Intuition

 To provide an _accessible_ and easy-to-digest introduction to proof structure.
-This paper should be readable for anyone who has completed high-school math.
+This paper should be readable for anyone who has completed high-school Math.
 Thus, the goal is to introduce these concepts at a higher level; elegance is favoured over rigour.

 This paper should be challenging to the point where passing the challenge is gratifying, but not frustrating.
-This paper must respect the intelligence of the reader and not be condescending.
+This paper must respect the intelligence of the reader.

+Examples should be given to build intuition in addition to the instruction given.

 ## Preliminaries
  - Conventions